Robin Thicke: 2013–2014: Blurred Lines and Real Husbands of Hollywood

-2014–present: Paula and On Earth, and in Heaven
+2014–2018: Paula and television appearances

-In February 2014, Thicke collaborated with DJ Cassidy and British singer Jessie J to record Calling All Hearts.
+In February 2014, Thicke collaborated with DJ Cassidy and British singer Jessie J to record "Calling All Hearts".

 In June 2014, Thicke announced that his next album would be called Paula, dedicated to his estranged wife, Paula Patton.
 The lead single "Get Her Back" was released on May 19, 2014.
-Thicke debuted the song on the same day with a performance at the Billboard Music Awards where he also won four awards for "Blurred Lines".
+Thicke debuted the song on the same day with a performance at the 2014 Billboard Music Awards where he also won four awards for "Blurred Lines".
 Thicke also appeared on the season finale of The Voice singing "Get Her Back" with finalist Josh Kaufman.
 Thicke then performed the song "Forever Love" at the BET Awards 2014.

 At the end of June 2014, during a Q&A session on Twitter and hosted by VH1, Thicke asked followers to submit questions by using the hashtag #AskThicke.
-The tag was quickly overrun by people protesting against his lyrics criticized as misogynistic, his lifestyle choices and other detractors leading to what The Guardian called "an epic PR fail".
+The tag was quickly overrun by people protesting his lyrics as misogynistic and criticizing his lifestyle choices, and other detractors, leading to what The Guardian called "an epic PR fail".
 When a Twitter user pointed out that the comments directed at Thicke were "brutal", Thicke responded: "I can handle it, I'm a big boy".

 The album, originally set for a Fall release, was pushed forward and released on July 1, 2014, five weeks after the release of its lead single.
 Paula peaked at No. 9 on the Billboard 200, and sold 24,000 copies in its first week of release.
 In a 2015 interview with Jody Rosen of The New York Times, Thicke expressed both embarrassment over his public dedications and regret over giving the album a commercial release, stating, "my record company didn't want me to put it out, but they stuck by me.
 In hindsight, the only thing I would have done differently was, I wouldn't have promoted it or sold it.
 I would have given it away."